I am a multi-disciplinary artist. I make paintings of many kinds, objects/assemblages, photos and videos.

 I also paint larger format paintings from photos informed by environmental concerns.

 I also make abstract paintings that have a broad range of marks and colours.
 They are made using various mark-making techniques.
-In these I am mindful of my view visual art is a unique place for meaning derived without referents to the understood.
+In my view, truly abstract visual art is quite remarkable for it’s ability to instigate feelings viewers derive, again oppositely to a purely observational painting; i.e. when the work is without any referents to the understood.
+Most artwork including my own, often sits somewhere between purely observational and purely abstract.

-I also make pictures where I both paint areas or marks, and affix objects to wooden panels (and paint on them, too).
-These are often done outdoors, letting my intuition be informed by the environment which is most often where I collected the object(s) and/or the support, from.
+I also make pictures where I both paint areas or make marks; and, affix objects, to wooden panels.
+These can be done outdoors, letting my intuition be informed by the environment at my temporary outdoor studio which is often very near where I collected the object(s) and/or the support, from.

 My photography and video practice consists of recordings of situations or environments where I will have added/subtracted something or caused something to happen or change.

 I was a sculpture major in art school, and I have always collected things mainly “junk”.
 Generally I assemble object-based works with these found materials.
-My “rule of two” is a starting point – limiting them to two objects.
+My “rule of two” is a starting point – limiting the work to an assemblage of two objects.
 Or, start from a first-sight impulse.
-A goal can be indecipherability notwithstanding the work consists of recognizable things.
+Or, a goal can be indecipherability, notwithstanding the work consists of recognizable things.